 While you’re here, don’t miss Lazy Dog Chololateria, an adorable old-fashioned candy shop.
 From there, stop in all the cafes, hobby shops, fashion boutiques, thrift stores (Hospice Gift Thrift Store and Cancer Aid Thrift Store are great) and vintage shops (Sunchild’s Parlor).

-Looking to spend a night around here?
-The Holbrooke Hotel is a little gem of a place to stay.
+- The Holbrooke Hotel – a little gem of a place to stay

 Truckee, named after the nearby river, is the gateway to the Sierra Nevada.
 The town is known for its lumber and ice harvesting past.
 In the 1890s, an ice palace with a toboggan run and ice rink were built, and thus Truckee’s tourist industry was born.